AppScreenShots

 • Apps with optimized screenshots see up to 28% higher conversion rates

 The screenshots communicate three things instantly: what your app does, why it's trustworthy, and why it's better than alternatives.
+A weak first screenshot doesn't just fail to convert — it actively pushes users toward a competitor.

 Platform Requirements Overview